-The Department of History is distinguished by the breadth of its faculty's expertise.
+The Department of History is a place where students can study virtually any region of the world, during almost any historical era, from a wide variety of perspectives.
 The faculty includes nationally distinguished scholars in United States, European, Latin American, African, and Asian history.

-Faculty resources enable the department to offer major fields of study in the history of the Americas, English/European history, African/ Middle Eastern history, and Asian/Middle Eastern history.
+Faculty resources enable the department to offer major fields of study in the history of the Americas, English/European history, African/Middle Eastern history, and Asian/Middle Eastern history.
 The department is particularly strong in social, cultural, and intellectual history.